collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Local Development Environment

-We sometimes need to make a copy of the code on our computer, install any necessary software, run the code in a local browser, and make changes to the code.
+We sometimes need to make a copy of the code on our computer, install any necessary software, run the code in a local browser on a local server, look at it, make changes to the code, or perhaps see the change proposed by the pull request and decide how to proceed.

 * We clone the GitHub repo to our local development environment
 * There will now be a folder on the computer in the directory you cloned into by the same name as the GitHub repo and filled with the contents of the repo